About view filters

 - Exclude internal traffic from your reports

-- Track activity in a specific directory
+- Report on activity in specific directories

 - Track subdomains in separate views